nidiatrovao/convert-spread3-windows/README.md

 The script will generate two new files, `index-new.html` and `main-new.js`.
 Open the former with your browser.
 The original broken files are removed during the script process.

-This is specific for the last version of SpreaD3 `v0.9.7.1rc`.
+This is specific for the latest version of SpreaD3 `v0.9.7.1rc`.